DavidsonRCan2/group3_project4/README.md

 ## Data Cleaning
 - Changed Low, Medium, and High classification level to 1, 2, 3
-- Ran .corrwith() to look for correlations between symptoms and classification level -- Excluded symptoms with <30% correlation, accounted for 6 out of 23 symptoms and environmental exposures.
+- Ran .corrwith() to look for correlations between symptoms and classification level
+- Excluded symptoms with <30% correlation, accounted for 6 out of 23 symptoms and environmental exposures

+##